 Loyalty does matter a lot to Realtors because if they work for you for hours or days or weeks or months, it is with the plan of getting paid in the end.
 If home buyers do not appear to be loyal, there’s not a lot of reason to expend much energy on them!
 (I’ve heard people say “I have a few Realtors because I want one for Los Gatos, one for Campbell, one for Saratoga…” – These are areas adjacent to one another, so it makes no sense to have multiple agents.
 It only makes the buyer disloyal.)

 Where I see this a lot is when someone approaches a listing agent and wants him or her to write up an offer on the listing.
 That buyer doesn’t care at all about the agent, or about developing a long-term relationship with him or her.
 If that particular house falls through, then the buyer will find another house and another listing agent.
 Zero loyalty.
 Of course if the seller wants the listing agent to act as a dual agent, it’s imperative to help that buyer to write up an offer and so on.

 A growing trend is the use of buyer-broker agreements.
 Just like home sellers sign a contract when hiring a Realtor to assist them, a buyer-broker agreement is a contract employing the real estate agent to assist the buyer.
 This contract helps with the issue of loyalty when that is a concern (or when the buyer wants his or her Realtor to locate properties which are not offered on the mls.)

-If you want to purchase a home in this hot seller’s market, it would be wise to get a real estate professional in your corner.
+If you want to purchase a home in this hot seller’s market, it would be wise to get a real estate professional in your corner t o represent you.
 If you’ve been casually looking and have reached out to some agents and not gotten an enthusiastic response, please consider these important traits and ask yourself if it’s clear to the Realtor you’d like to hire if are projecting that you are serious, ready & able, and loyal.
 If you can get these in order, you’ll have a far better chance in this market.